powsybl/powsybl-tutorials/docs/security-analysis.md

         Violation Limit: 460.0 MW/°
 ````

-### Create a Limit Reduction
+### create a limit reduction

-Note that the reduction affect results as pre-contingency violations.
+Note that the limit reductions also affect the pre-contingency violations results.

 As an example, we are going to reduce the current limit of `NHV1_NHV2_1` line by 10%.